 Review: “Great divorce lawyer.
 She worked hard to get us to settle but wasn't afraid to take it to court when we had to and she won.
 She's not cheap but she's worth every penny I had to spend.
 Tops.”

-Practice areas & skills: Wills & Living Wills, Adoption, Real Estate, Divorce & Separation, Mediation
+Practice areas & skills: Arbitration, Adoption, Real Estate, Wills & Living Wills, Mediation